generationtech/rust-RustyToolbox/rustynail/README.md

   "unavail":      15
 }
 ```

+#### Requirements:

+1. Runs on Windows systems and only manages Rust server running on Windows systems

 #### Rust server:
 The Rust server needs to be started with a \*.bat file that infinite loops through update-run-update sequence for RustyNail to work.
 Also, runs the update twice, because occasionally, the first run of the Steam update process leaves this file missing: `C:\Rust\Server\rustds\steamapps\appmanifest_258550.acf`